Digital Marketing Glossary: The Ultimate Guide

 API:

 Application Programming Interfaces (APIs) are computer programming rules.
-They’re a system of tools and resources that allow developers to take information from one service or application to create software for another.
+They’re a system of tools and resources that allow developers to take information from one service or application to creatSoftwarere for another.

 Attribution: